SpellholdStudios/StuffofTheMagi/README.md

 </p>
 </details><br>

-**Never forget:** All the original work was done by Victor Straffe at Sorcerer's Place.
+**Never forget:** All the original work was done by Victor Straffe at <a href="https://sorcerers.net/Games/BG2/index_mods_hosted_items_spells2.php">Sorcerer's Place</a>.
 Kevmus updated it to WeiDU, added the more balanced items, and "bugfixed like a madman".

 <hr>